-Another limitation of the data is cloud cover, which affects a satellite's ability to discern sea ice, and thus, the number and location of available vectors on each day.
+Another limitation of the data is cloud cover, which can affect a satellite's ability to discern sea ice, and thus, the number and location of available vectors on each day.

-Users should view the summer vector plots with caution because of the low number of vectors resulting from surface melt and increased cloud cover in the summer.
-Weekly- and monthly-mean plots are fairly reliable, but individual summer daily plots contain significant noise.
+Data users should use the summer vector plots with caution due to the low number of vectors resulting from surface melt and increased cloud cover in the summer.
+As individual summer daily plots contain significant noise, weekly- and monthly-mean plots are more reliable.

-Fowler interpolated several years of vectors to the same grid but without using the buoy data.
+Several years of vectors were interpolated to the same grid for comparison, but without using the buoy data.
 The mean difference between the interpolated u components and the buoy vectors was 0.1 cm/sec with a Root Mean Square (RMS) error of 3.364 cm/sec.
-For the v component, the mean was 0.4 cm/sec with an RMS error of 3.39722.
+For the v component, the mean was 0.4 cm/sec with an RMS error of 3.39722 cm/sec.